Shirish (Albizia Lebbeck)

 Allergic reactions are mediated mainly by Histamine H1 receptor (H R) and Histidine Decarboxylase (HDC) genes.
 The expression level of both H R and HDC will be directly proportional to the severity of the allergic symptoms.
 Administration of Shirish bark extract resulted in a significant reduction of allergy symptoms in patients.

 |English Name||Lebbek Tree, Flea Tree, Frywood, And Woman’s Tongue Tree|

 |Punjabi Name||Siri, Shari|

-It is a long tree which grows upto 50-100 feet with wide trunk of 3-4 feet in diameter.
-There are three best ways to identify Albizia lebbeck Shirish visually –
+It is a long tree that grows up to 50-100 feet with a wide trunk of 3-4 feet in diameter.
+There are three best ways to identify Albizia lebbeck Shirish visually:-

 - The gum keeps coming out of the tree, like acacia gum.

 - The leaves are similar to tamarind leaves.